ascii-grid/ascii-grid/README.md

 */
 ```

-## Reading Pixel Values into a Flat Array
+## reading pixel values into a flat array
 Sometimes you may require the data to be returned in a one-dimensional flat array
 instead of split up into rows.
 To do so, set flat to true like below
 ```javascript